latolukasz/beeorm-doc/docs/guide/schema_update.md

 }
 ```

-`Safe` field is `false` when one of these conditions is met:
+The Safe field of the beeorm.Alter object is false if any of the following conditions are met:

- * table needs to be dropped and is not empty
+ * The table needs to be dropped and is not empty.
- * at least one column needs to be removed or changed and table is not empty
+ * At least one column needs to be removed or changed and the table is not empty.

-As you can see `Safe` equal `true` means - "executing this query you will not lose any data".
+If the Safe field is true, it means that executing the alter will not result in any data loss.

-You can easily execute all alters:
+To execute all the alters, you can use a loop like this:

 ```go
 for _, alter := range alters {